 • TSAHC's approach to ensuring program compliance is by conducting the annual Compliance Reviews ("Review") of each property.
 Annual Reviews are conducted both in-person and virtually and scheduled throughout the year by the assigned Asset Oversight and Compliance auditor and are scheduled throughout the year.
 Once a Review notification is sent to the Owner and all appropriate contacts, the Review date is set.
 Schedules are prepared with travel cost factors in mind; therefore, changing an audit may not always be possible.
-The auditor follows the flowing 4 steps, each will be discussed in detail in the subparagraphs below: Issue Review Notification Letter (notification of onsite or virtual review)
+The auditor follows the 4 steps below, each of which is explained in detail in the subparagraphs below:

-- Conduct Desk Review (auditors prepare in office a few days prior to scheduled date) - Conduct Annual Review (Review date- auditor discuss asset management, review tenant files, reviews general management practices, etc. and conducts close out meeting) - Issues Annual Compliance Report (summary of the Review that includes observations and findings if any with corrective action due dates)
+- Issue Review Notification Letter (notification of on-site or virtual review) - Conduct Desk Review (auditors prepare in office a few days prior to scheduled date) - Conduct Onsite or Virtual Review (Review date- auditor discuss asset management, review tenant files, reviews general management practices, etc. and conducts close out meeting) - Issues Annual Compliance Report (summary of the Review that includes observations and findings if any with corrective action due dates)